JPEG or a print?

 What can you do with a JPEG?

 You can also get prints made from the file.
 I only charge you a one-off fee for the JPEG file but the photo products you can create from your JPEG are endless and there is no limit to the amount of prints you can get from that jpeg, forever.
-So you could create a canvas, a gift card, a cushion cover even..
-There are physical and online shops that create these products for you from as little as 10p for prints.
+There are physical and online shops that create these products for you - some even print for free..

 What can I do with a Print compared to a JPEG?

 If I sold you print, then you own that print.
 You can pop it into a frame and display on your wall or gift it to a relative.
 You own that one copy only.
 It is against copyright law to make copies of that print so can you cannot photo it and share it online.
-You cannot take to a shop and get them to make copies from it.
+You cannot take to a shop and get them to make copies from it as this is illegal.
 So you only have x1 photo.

 That is why JPEGs are so valuable.